JumpyLionnn/RetroMMO-desktop/README.md

 * ping sound effect.
 * jump to the bottom of the chat when scrolling.
 * Search player by name.
+* Mute game automatically when the window is not focused.

 ### Minor improvments
 * Save email when login.